ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * Reference: public references to the resources that define how a SCHC compression Rule works for the CoAP field or subfield associated with this entry.

+In order to make the registry easier to parse, its entries are ordered based on the value of the "Field" column and according to the following criteria:

+* Given any two entries for CoAP fields, those entries are in the same relative order as those two fields in a CoAP message.

+  Consequently, given any two entries related to CoAP options, those entries are in the same relative order as the option numbers of the two CoAP options.

+* Given any two entries for subfields of the same field, those entries are in the same relative order as those two subfields in a CoAP message.

+* Given an entry "CoAP.X" for the field X, any entry "CoAP.X.Y" for the subfield Y of X appears after the entry "CoAP.X" and before the entry for any other field.

 This registry has been initially populated with the values in {{table-coap-fields}}.
 The "Reference" column for all these entries refers to this document.

 ## Expert Review Instructions {#sec-iana-expert-review}